The court has the power to fine you and add penalty points to your driving licence if you have been caught speeding.

 Driving bans are different from cancelled licences.
 If you have a cancelled licence because you continued to travel 50mph in a 30mph zone, you may have to take your test again.

-If you accrue more than 12 points within 3 years on your full licence you could be disqualified for up to 56 days.
+If you accrue more than 12 points within 3 years on your driving licence you could be disqualified for up to 56 days.

 If you were given penalty points on your provisional driving licence you should be careful.
 A speeding ticket followed by a notice of intended prosecution will carry over to your full licence.